dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 [DataProtectionProvider](/uwp/api/windows.security.cryptography.dataprotection.dataprotectionprovider) is used to encrypt values securely on Windows devices.

-Encrypted values are stored in `ApplicationData.Current.LocalSettings`, inside a container with a name of _[YOUR-APP-ID].xamarinessentials_.
+Encrypted values are stored in `ApplicationData.Current.LocalSettings`, inside a container with a name of _[YOUR-APP-ID].microsoft.maui.essentials.preferences_.

 **SecureStorage** uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation.
 It also uses `LocalSettings`, which has a restriction that a setting name length may be 255 characters at the most.
 Each setting can be up to 8K bytes in size, and each composite setting can be up to 64 K bytes in size.